nvieira-mcgill/alala/docs/index.rst

 -------------------------------------------------------------

-To allow the pipeline to smoothly handle both WIRCam and MegaCam data, we take each datacube in our new data object and divide them into separate files:
+To allow the pipeline to smoothly handle both WIRCam and MegaCam data, the functions which "follow" the above in the pipeline require that the data we handle should all be 2D, i.e., we should be working with images and not cubes.
+So, we take each datacube in our new data object and divide them into separate files:

 .. code-block:: python

     >>> newrawdata.divide_WIRCam()

-If each of the files in ``newdatadir`` was a cube of 2 images, this effectively just doubles the number of files.
-The new files will be located in ``/data/myWIRCam/divided_det3_WIRCam_20181106``.
+If each of the files in ``newdatadir`` is a cube of 2 images, this effectively just doubles the number of files.
+The new files are located in ``/data/myWIRCam/divided_det3_WIRCam_20181106``.
 We again make a new object:

 .. code-block:: python